 - Improved skin tone and texture

-- Removed or reduced appearance of brown spots and age spots
+- The removed or reduced appearance of brown spots and age spots

 - Renewed collagen